 Fill out the Report an Issue / Request a Service Form for review by City staff and include as much detail as possible regarding your Neighborhood Traffic Calming concern.
-The request will be reviewed by City staff, which includes collection of traffic data.
-You will be contacted and informed of the findings and recommendations, if any, once the review is complete.
+The request will be reviewed by City staff, which may includes collection of traffic data.
+You will be contacted and informed of the findings once the review is complete.

 If Approved for the Program

-- Phase I- focuses on passive, less restrictive measures like educational programs, enforcement, pavement markings, and signage.
+- Level I- focuses on targeted enforcement, installation of temporary speed trailers, brush trimming, pavement markings, and signage.